zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

 The `database` section allows you to configure how to connect to the database.

-It takes the following keys:
+It can be configured as follows:

 ```yaml
 database: